DOC and Fisheries NZ received 4,056 submissions on the proposed network of marine protected areas. Read the submissions.

 What happens next

-As per statutory requirements, DOC and Fisheries NZ will brief the Ministers of Conservation and Fisheries about the results of the public consultation process and consultation with Treaty partner Ngāi Tahu.
+Once complete, DOC and Fisheries NZ will brief the Minister of Conservation and Minister of Ocean and Fisheries on the results of the consultation with the public and with our Treaty partner, Ngāi Tahu.

 Submitters will be advised of the outcome once Ministerial decisions are finalised.